tanayk2610/AutoBot/Docs/Design.md

 #### Constraints and Guidelines
 * AutoBot initiates response to basic commands only.
 * AutoBot can perform  only one task at a time.
-* It is necessary for the user to have a AWS/Digital Ocean account.
+* It is necessary for the user to have a Digital Ocean account.

 #### Additional Patterns
 We are thinking to design AutoBot with _**command**_ and _**adapter**_ patterns.
-Command pattern because AutoBot is serving the user requests and adapter pattern because we are integrating AutoBot with VM manager (using AWS SDK) and MongoDB.
+Command pattern because AutoBot is serving the user requests and adapter pattern because we are integrating AutoBot with VM manager and MongoDB.
 This requires a bridge between the two incompatible interfaces where the adapter pattern comes in.

 #### Future Design
 Natural Language Processing - A third party natural language processing API, for example Api.ai, may be used to have a more human-like conversation with AutoBot and perform tasks such as spawning a virtual machine.